House of Lords (Hereditary Peers) Act 2026: Provisions

-The Bill, if passed, will eject all remaining 92 hereditary peers from Parliament, although the Earl Marshal and Lord Great Chamberlain will continue to carry out their ceremonial duties, no longer being automatically entitled to a seat in the chamber unless they are created life peers.
+The act excluded all the remaining 92 hereditary peers from Parliament, and they are no longer entitled to a seat in the chamber unless they are created life peers.
 The 26 Lords Spiritual and a variable number of life peers will remain sitting in the upper house.
+Although no longer members of the House of Lords, the Earl Marshal and Lord Great Chamberlain will continue to carry out their ceremonial duties.

+The act also amends the House of Lords Reform Act 2014 to allow peers to resign in situations where they have lost mental capacity.

-The sections of the bill as introduced are listed below:
+The sections of the act as adopted are listed below: